 But I can’t accept not trying.

-Last but not least, the following posts will help you achieve your goals a lot faster
+Last but not least, the posts listed below will help you achieve your goals a lot faster.

 Posts to help you achieve your goals faster